AbdiTolesa/scone-delivery-vehicle-detector/README.md

 ![image](https://user-images.githubusercontent.com/41271840/149580737-cadb7700-a1a7-4937-bb77-66ec8c7c912e.png)
 Hit "Submit" at the bottom of the page to complete your configuration It may take a few minutes for SageMaker to provision the environment after you complete this workflow.

+## About Amazon Image Classification Algorithm
+We have used the Amazon SageMaker image classification algorithm in this project to train our model.
+The [Amazon SageMaker image classification algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/image-classification.html) is a supervised learning algorithm that supports multi-label classification.
+It takes an image as input and outputs one or more labels assigned to that image.
+It uses a convolutional neural network (ResNet) that can be trained from scratch or trained using transfer learning when a large number of training images are not available.

+Our model takes in an image and outputs an array of two values, the predicted probability value for each of your classes (bicycle and motorcycle respectively.)
+So, for example, a value of `b'[0.91, 0.09]'` indicates the probability of being a bike is 91% and being a motorcycle is 9%.

+## Evaluation